I came across a tweet the other day saying “the wrist pain, it’s either a trapped nerve or carpal tunnel”. This got me thinking:

 An orthopaedic test where you hold you the back of your hands together and make your wrist bend forward.
 Holding the wrists in this position compresses the median nerve in the carpal tunnel reproducing the symptoms.
 See how to do a phalens test in the video below.

-Compare these signs to cervical radiculopathy tests, then it is NOT carpal tunnel syndrome when:
+It is very unlikely you have it is NOT carpal tunnel syndrome when:

 - You have changes in the deep tendon reflexes of the bicep or triceps,

 - Weakness in your forearm, bicep, tricep or deltoid shoulder muscles,